 - Hussman Strategic Total Return (HSTRX): If you're looking for a mutual fund that acts like a hedge fund, HSTRX is among the best you can find.
 The fund manager, John Hussman, is known for predicting the 2008 market downturn and for creating a balance of assets to average inflation-beating average returns while minimizing losses in market corrections.
 HSTRX won't often lead the market on the upside but it's a good fund to hold when the economy finally enters a recession.
 The expense ratio for HSTRX is a reasonable 0.69 percent and the minimum investment is $1,000.

-With rising interest rates in 2017 and possibly longer, bond prices will be falling, especially for the most interest-rate sensitive bonds.
-These bond funds should prove to be leaders through 2019:
+With rising interest rates in 2018 and possibly longer, bond prices will be falling, especially for the most interest-rate sensitive bonds.
+Short-term bond funds like this should prove to be leaders through 2019: